BEING IN THE MOMENT

 There is a point when the set goes quiet and the story is all that exists.
-The hard graft that everyone has put into the project meets as a larger collective as a series of moments.
-On screen or on stage, the distractions are gone and the story, whatever it is, simply gets told as the truth.
-There is also a moment when you know, however long you’ve waited in the wings, that now is when it’s your job to ignite the screen with your essence and the truth.
+The hard graft that everyone on the production has put into the project meets as a larger collective and makes a series of moments.
+On-screen or on stage, the distractions are gone and the story, whatever it is, simply gets told as the truth.

-I try to remember I’m just acting and I’m not really saving someone’s life –
+I try to remember to have fun - I’m just acting and I’m not really saving someone’s life on the front line –

 but I might be just lucky enough be a part of a story about someone who did.